jhagrid77/BASIC/README.md

 # BASIC
-BASH script which attempts to harden Debian based systems
+This is an interactive script which scans different parts of a Debian system and allows you to harden it.